cineBudge/CineBudge/README.md

 The CineBudge project was created by Deniz Tural and Umut Kucuk for the final examination of the Open Access and Digital Ethics course of the Digital Humanities and Digital Knowledge master's degree of Bologna University.
 We created our data set by gathering different data types from different sources about the cinema industry.
 The scope of the project is to provide legally and ethically clear, reusable, sustainable and updateable data sources free from prejudices and discrimination on the cinema domain.

-###2.
-Scenario
+### 2. Scenario
 The main objective of the project is the analysis of open access data sets and further reuse of the data, with the aim of perceiving moderately current understanding that is accessible and readable by both human and machine.
 We chose cinema as the scenario of the study.
 Cinema is an important part of the cultural heritage and one of the main industry that affects masses.
 Accessing cinema data as 5-star open data will contribute firmly to the development of the field as well as many educational studies and commercial events to be conducted on the field.
-In order to explore further on cinema and to enrich our research, we collected our data sets from different sources on topics such as budget, box office, admission, language, co-production, etc.
+In order to explore further on cinema and to enrich our research, we collected our data sets from different sources on topics such as budget, box office, admission, average ticket price, cinema extenditure etc.

-###3.
-Original Dataset and Mashup Datasets
+### 3. Original Dataset and Mashup Datasets
 Dataset and Mashup Visualization

 In this chapter you can find our datasets: